Ordinary Time: June 22nd

 His belief that no lay ruler has jurisdiction over the church of Christ cost Thomas More his life.

-- If you haven't watched or read it yet, put it on your priority list: A Man for All Seasons by Robert Bolt is a wonderful play that captures much of St. Thomas More's vitality.
+- A Man for All Seasons by Robert Bolt is a wonderful play that captures much of St. Thomas More's vitality.
 There is a 1966 movie by the same title that stars Paul Scofield as St. Thomas.
-A definite must see!
+If you haven't watched the movie or read the play yet, put it on your priority list.

 - Read more on the life of St. Thomas More.
 For youth, Saint Thomas More of London by Elizabeth Ince, a reprint of the wonderful Vision Books series.
 For adults, the newer book The King's Good Servant but God's First : The Life and Writings of Saint Thomas More by James Monti which explores the life and writings of St. Thomas More.
 Also Scepter Publishers has a biography Thomas More: A Portrait of Courage by Gerard B. Wegemer.